ausov/docker-ci-node/README.md

-# Docker image of Alpine linux with Node.js
+# Node Docker image for CI

 EXPERIMENTAL

-Based on Alpine linux.
-Includes Node.js and NPM for CI builder.
+Based on official node with some npm packages pre-installed for faster CI builds.